HEALING. HEALTHY. HOPE.

 Healing Hearts & Minds

-Joseph & Mary’s Home provides medical respite filling a service gap between hospital and shelter.
-We serve people experiencing homelessness who are ready to be discharged from a hospital but too frail to recover on the streets or in shelters.
-The goal of respite care is to stabilize homeless patients’ medical conditions so they can transition safely to self care.
+Joseph & Mary’s Home provides medical respite care, bridging the gap between hospital discharge and shelter.
+We serve adults experiencing homelessness who are medically ready to leave the hospital but not well enough to recover on the streets or in a traditional shelter setting.
+Our goal is to stabilize each resident’s health so they can recover safely, return to self-care, and — if interested — begin a path toward housing stability.

 Transforming Lives